 There are a few ways to make worm-casting tea for plants.
 The most basic is very easy and works well.
 Simply scoop a few handfuls of worm casting from your bin (make sure not to bring any worms along).
 Place the casting in a five-gallon (19 L.) bucket and fill it with water.
 Let it soak overnight – by morning the liquid should have a weak brown color.

 Applying a worm casting tea is easy.
 Dilute it in a 1:3 tea to water ratio and water your plants with it.
 Use it right away, though, as it will go bad if left longer than 48 hours.
 To make steeping a little neater, you can make a tea bag for your casting using an old tee shirt or stocking.

 You can also follow a worm casting tea recipe that’s a little more complicated but more beneficial.

-If you add two tablespoons of sugar (unsulfured molasses or corn syrup work well), you’ll provide a food source for and encourage the growth of beneficial microorganisms.
+If you add two tablespoons (29.5 mL.) of sugar (unsulfured molasses or corn syrup works as well), you’ll provide a food source for and encourage the growth of beneficial microorganisms.